Phase III offensive: I Corps - Đà Nẵng

 1st Marine Division commander MG Carl A. Youngdale ordered his units to block the retreat of the PAVN from Đà Nẵng in Operation Sussex Bay.
 At 08:15 on 29 August, Company M, 3rd Battalion, 7th Marines engaged a PAVN force 4 km south of Hill 55.
 Company D 1st Battalion, 1st Marines and Company G 2/27th Marines supported by tanks arrived to support the 3/7 Marines killing 42 PAVN for the loss of two Marines killed and 41 wounded.
 ARVN Rangers engaged a PAVN Battalion between the hamlets of Dong Lien and Ha Nong Tay (2) killing 80 PAVN for the loss of eight ARVN.
-Further south a PAVN platoon ambushed Company D, 1st Battalion, 5th Marines near the Song Tinh Yen river killing 12 Marines and wounding 18 for the loss of 25 PAVN dead.
+Further south a PAVN platoon ambushed Company D, 1st Battalion, 5th Marines near the Yen River killing 12 Marines and wounding 18 for the loss of 25 PAVN dead.

-At midnight on 30 August, Company H 2nd Battalion, 5th Marines ambushed a PAVN unit attempting to cross the Song Ky Lam river to Go Noi island killing 29 for no US losses.
+At midnight on 30 August, Company H 2nd Battalion, 5th Marines ambushed a PAVN unit attempting to cross the Ky Lam River to Go Noi island killing 29 for no US losses.
 An ARVN Ranger unit swept the area later that day killing a further 31 PAVN/VC.

-On 31 August, the ARVN 21st and 37th Ranger Battalions trapped a PAVN unit in a bend of the Song Ky Lam with the 3rd Battalion, 5th Marines on the opposite bank killing 80 PAVN with one captured for the loss of seven ARVN dead and 45 wounded.
-At 20:00, Company H 2/5th Marines ambushed 30 PAVN as they attempted to cross the Song Ky Lam on boats, killing all on board.
+On 31 August, the 21st and 37th Ranger Battalions trapped a PAVN unit in a bend of the Ky Lam River with the 3rd Battalion, 5th Marines on the opposite bank killing 80 PAVN with one captured for the loss of seven ARVN dead and 45 wounded.
+At 20:00, Company H 2/5th Marines ambushed 30 PAVN as they attempted to cross the Ky Lam River on boats, killing all on board.